RSijelmass/CV/README.md

 [Linkedin](https://www.linkedin.com/in/rita-sijelmass/) | [Skills](https://github.com/RSijelmass/CV#skills) | [Education](https://github.com/RSijelmass/CV#education) | [Work Experience](https://github.com/RSijelmass/CV#work-experience)

-A Full-Stack developer with a passion for science and everything tech.
+A Full-Stack developer with a passion for science, tech and anything that sparks up my brain really.
 I have finished both a BSc in Earth Sciences and an MSc in Geoscience, where I decided to mostly focus on Hydrology – the research of water.
 I felt it was important to understand the planet we live on.
 Now I converted to the techworld as that will help me understand the future; I strive to make it a full-time passion in a place where I can be both be challenged and a contribution.
 At the end of the day, two things make me come to work every morning with a smile: the problems at hand to solve, and the impact those solutions will bring.

 The path to becoming a developer started when touching upon modelling / programming tools throughout my academic career, where we came across technologies as MATLAB, ArcGIS, R, MikeZero and SMS.
 The developing train really took off, however, after starting a 16-week intense bootcamp called [Makers Academy](http://www.makersacademy.com).
 A lot of focus is placed here on agile working, pair programming, and test driven development.
+If you'll ask me what Makers Academy has taught me, I'll respond saying that above anything they have taught me to see my code not just as a passive skill to own; but instead as an art form that needs to be worked on every day.

 ## Projects

-*include links, if no links include link to short video of use*

 Project | Description | When | Technologies | Live?
 ------- | ----------- | ---- | ------------ | ------